numba/numba/README.rst

 ###################################################

-Numba is an Open Source NumPy-aware optimizing compiler for Python sponsored by Continuum Analytics, Inc.  It uses the remarkable LLVM compiler infrastructure to compile Python syntax to machine code.
+Numba is an Open Source NumPy-aware optimizing compiler for Python sponsored by Anaconda, Inc.  It uses the remarkable LLVM compiler infrastructure to compile Python syntax to machine code.